-The proposed International Network on Limnology of Drylands is promoting the construction of macro-scale projects designed to obtain an understanding of the functioning and conservation patterns of aquatic ecosystems in international dry regions through the multidisciplinary integration of research, research groups and researchers of such regions.
+The proposed International Network on Limnology of Drylands is to promote the development of macro-scale projects designed to understanding the functioning and distribution patterns of aquatic ecosystems in international dry regions through the multidisciplinary perspective.

 The role of the Chair and Executive Committee

 The Mission to promote integration among collaborators of the various associated countries and institutions.

 Articulating local and international development bodies to obtain financing for network-associated projects.

 Holding live meetings periodically and seeking to insert the network in recognized international events by means of special sessions, workshops and similar activities

 Luciana Gomes Barbosa (E-mail: email@example.com)